top of page

 The adjective 'derisive' originates from the Latin word 'derisus,' which is the past participle of the verb 'deridere.'
 In Latin, 'deridere' was composed of 'de,' meaning 'down,' and 'ridere,' meaning 'to laugh' or 'to mock.'
 Thus, 'derisive' has its roots in the idea of 'laughing down' or mocking someone or something.
 Over time, as the word evolved and made its way into English, it retained this sense of expressing contempt, ridicule, or scorn, often through mocking or sarcastic language or behavior.
 When someone uses 'derisive' language or exhibits derisive behavior, they are essentially belittling or ridiculing their target, echoing the original notion of mocking and laughter at the expense of another.

-Quiz: Find the meaning of the adjective derisive:
+Find the correct meaning of the adjective derisive:

 Try Again!